 This course presents an in-depth overview of research and applications in the field of agroecology, including current ecological and social dynamics in agricultural landscapes in Vermont and abroad.
-Pre/co-requisites: PSS 021 and 1 sem ecology at the 100-level or above or permission.
+Pre/co-requisites: PSS 021 and one semester ecology at the 100-level or above or Instructor permission.
+Cross-listed with: ENVS 212.